Search results

 Learning to be a cog: Homeschooling, Socialization, and the New Groupthink

-B K Marcus: I recently talked to a mom who wants to homeschool her daughter.
+I recently talked to a mom who wants to homeschool her daughter.
 The girl’s dad objects to the idea because, he insists, home education will fail to prepare her for “the real world.”
 I find it significant that this man is career military.
-The real world, as he knows it, is regimented, … Continue reading Learning to be a cog: Homeschooling, Socialization, and the New Groupthink
+The real world, as he knows it, is regimented, tightly controlled, and bureaucratized into stasis — at least compared with the very different real world of voluntary exchange and spontaneous order.

 Enrollment in online courses rises, but their importance to academic chiefs wanes